Enschede Airport Twente: Airlines and destinations

 Currently there are no scheduled flights from and to Twente Airport.
 Historical destinations include charter flights to Las Palmas, Antalya, Palma de Mallorca, Faro and Heraklion.

-Access
+Ground transport

-Twente Airport is not accessible to the public.
+Twente Airport is not accessible to the public and there are subsequently no public transport links.
 The former passenger terminal is still accessible by car via the nearby A1 motorway, exit 33.
 The car park is adjacent to the terminal and free of charge.

-There are no public transport links to Twente Airport.